 Heartward: a Model for the Future

-The Heartward model could be adopted by other community housing projects.
+Our model could be adopted by other community housing projects.
 With government support, it could be a way to revitalise uneconomic rural farms.

 There would be no need to concrete over any more land, since most farms already have an adequate footprint in terms of barns, sheds, stables and yards.
 Farms could once more become thriving communities of people living and working together, as they were before mechanisation.
-In exchange for a new cooperative committing itself to this model, which includes meeting measurable targets for ecological regeneration, high environmental standards in building and refurbishment, lowered vehicle use and so on, the government could give its support in planning and development.
+In exchange for a new cooperative committing itself to this model, which includes meeting measurable targets for ecological regeneration, high environmental standards in building and refurbishment, lowered vehicle use and so on, government could give its support in planning and development.

 By keeping our homes affordable, sharing resources fairly, and putting community before profit, we believe we can create a place where people from all walks of life can put down roots.
 It’s not the fastest or flashiest way forward, but it might just be one of the most meaningful.
 If it works here, it could work elsewhere too—and that’s a future worth investing in.